seranela/social-proof-section/README.md

 ### What I learned

-Using margins to create a cascaded effect with divs.
+Used margins to create a cascaded effect with divs.

-There seems to be mysterious vertical padding with some Google fonts that has to countered with padding.
+There's vertical padding with the Google font in the design guide that has to be countered with padding.

 ## Author